ALCops/RoslynTestKit/README.md

 However, when the test is run with the attached debugger, an external `diff tool` is launched to present the differences.
 RoslynTestKit is using under the hood the [ApprovalTests.Net](https://github.com/approvals/ApprovalTests.Net) so a wide range of diff tools on `Windows`, `Linux` and `Mac` are supported.

 ![example visual diff](doc/diff.png)

+## Contributors
+Appreciation to all the amazing contributors who made this happen.

+A special thank you to [@christophstuber](https://github.com/christophstuber}), who originally developed this for AL Language and made it available with the [LinterCop](https://github.com/StefanMaron/BusinessCentral.LinterCop) and to [@ans-bar-bm](https://github.com/ans-bar-bm) for implementing multiple test markers.